cbg-ethz/pangolin/doc/pangolin_code_documentation.md

 ### garbage.sh
 **Garbage RSV/Influenza**
 If any batch already run v-pipe, use the garbage script for a cleanup of the folders from this batch.
 BEFORE: Add the batch to the **Bad List** as described above.
-Garbage script: `./cluster/project/pangolin/rsv_pipeline/pangolin/pangolin_src/garbage.sh --variant "RSVB" --batch "20250417_2427493980"` creates a garbage directroy in ./results and moves the sample/batch directrories inside the garbage directroy.
+Garbage script: `./cluster/project/pangolin/processes/rsv/pangolin/pangolin_src/garbage.sh --variant "RSVB" --batch "20250417_2427493980"` creates a garbage directroy in ./vpipe_output and moves the sample/batch directrories inside the garbage directroy.
 Then checks if there are other batchech for the sample and if not deletes the sample directory form the ./results directroy.

+### garbage_vpipe_input.sh
+Garbages batches that were copied from fgcz_raw to the vpipe_input directroy (RSV/Influenza).
+This needs to be cleaned up as otherwise vpipe things it needs to run on the copied samples without results directory.
+`./cluster/project/pangolin/processes/rsv/pangolin/pangolin_src/garbage_vpipe_input.sh --batch "20250417_2427493980"`

 **Garbage Covid**
 `test_automation/pangolin/pangolin_scr/batman.sh garbage BATCHNAME`